Location: Haverhill, Massachusetts

 Concentrating in Civil Rights Litigation, Personal Injury and Divorce and Family Law.

-Immediate past President of the Massachusetts Bar Association, Marsha V. Kazarosian has been named by Massachusetts Super Lawyers Magazine as one of the top lawyers in Massachusetts each year since 2006.
-She has been identified as one of the Top 50 Women Lawyers in MA and New England, and a Super Lawyer in both Family Law and Personal Injury Litigation by Law & Politics.
+Immediate past President of the Massachusetts Bar Association, Marsha V. Kazarosian has been identified as a Super Lawyers by New England Super Lawyers Magazine each year since 2006.
+She has been identified as one of the Top 50 Women Lawyers in MA and New England, and a Super Lawyer in Civil Rights, Personal Injury Litigation, and Family Law.
 In 2006, she was showcased as Massachusetts Super Lawyers Magazine’s cover story, featuring her career biography and her climb to national recognition.
 Attorney Kazarosian has a 10.0 Superb rating from AVVO.com and a Martindale Peer Review Rating of AV Preeminent.

-In January 2016, Governor Baker appointed Attorney Kazarosian as a Commissioner on the twelve member special Nominating Commission constituted by the Governor to facilitate the appointment of Justices to the Massachusetts Supreme Judicial Court.
-In 2015, Attorney Kazarosian was appointed to the Massachusetts Supreme Judicial Court's Advisory Committee for Clerks of the Courts.
-She also sits on the Superior Court Civil Working Group.
-In 2014, Attorney Kazarosian was appointed by Governor Deval Patrick to the Commission to Study Compensation of ADA's and CPCS Staff Attorneys, and also served on the SJC Access to Justice Commission Committee on the Bar Exam.
+In January 2016, Governor Baker appointed Attorney Kazarosian to serve on the Special Nominating Commission to facilitate the appointment of Justices to the Massachusetts Supreme Judicial Court.
+In 2015, she was appointed to the Massachusetts Supreme Judicial Court's Advisory Committee for Clerks of the Courts and she also served on the Superior Court Civil Working Group.
+In 2014, Attorney Kazarosian was appointed by Governor Deval Patrick to the Commission to Study Compensation of ADA's and CPCS Staff Attorneys, and she has also served on the SJC's Access to Justice Commission Committee on the Bar Exam.

 In 2014, Attorney Kazarosian was appointed by the President of the American Bar Association to serve on the ABA's Commission on Women in the Profession - Gender Equity Task Force.
-She also serves on the ABA's Tort Trial and Insurance Practice Section Plaintiffs' Policy Task Force.
-She has served as an Massachusetts Bar Association (MBA) Delegate to the ABA since 2013.
+She also served on the ABA's Tort Trial and Insurance Practice Section Plaintiffs' Policy Task Force and has been the Massachusetts Bar Association (MBA) Delegate to the ABA since 2013.
+In 2012, she served on the ABA's Blue Ribbon Panel on Underfunded Courts with David Boies, counsel to Al Gore, and Theodore Olsen, former Solicitor General under President George W. Bush.

-In 1999, Attorney Kazarosian and her associate, Janet E. Dutcher, Esquire, successfully sued the Haverhill Golf and Country Club for gender discrimination.
-This was the first case of its kind to go to trial in the country, winning a multi-million dollar verdict.
-As a result of much post-trial litigation and appeals that reached the highest court in the Commonwealth, their victory in Borne, et al. v.
-Haverhill Golf and Country Club, Inc., became a landmark case in the nation for gender discrimination in a country club/membership based setting.
+In 1999, Attorney Kazarosian and her associate, Janet E. Dutcher, Esquire, obtained a multimillion dollar verdict in a gender discrimination suit against the Haverhill Golf and Country Club; the first case of its kind to go to trial in the country.
+As a result of much post-trial litigation and appeals, their victory in Borne, et al. v.
+Haverhill Golf and Country Club, Inc. became a landmark case in the nation for gender discrimination in a country club/membership based club setting.
 Attorney Kazarosian continues to fight against gender discrimination and has affirmed her stature as a leading litigator in discrimination cases.

-In addition to protecting the rights of women and minorities in membership-based club settings, Attorney Kazarosian continues to fight discrimination and sexual harassment in the workplace.
-In 2001, she defeated claims of disability discrimination against the manager of a racquetball club who was sued under the Americans with Disabilities Act in the case of Kuketz v.
+In addition to protecting the rights of women and minorities in membership-based club settings, Attorney Kazarosian continues to fight discrimination, police excessive force, and sexual harassment in the workplace.
+In 2016, she succeeded in the First Circuit Court of Appeals by overturning the dismissal of a case filed by her client in the US District Court in Boston when a Lawrence MA police officer raped her client while on duty.
+In 2001, she defeated claims of disability discrimination in a landmark case against the manager of a racquetball club who was sued under the Americans with Disabilities Act in the case of Kuketz v.
 Petronelli.

-Attorney Kazarosian has been involved in a number of high profile criminal cases, including one in which she defended a member of the Hells Angels Motorcycle Club in multiple federal criminal indictments.
-In 1990, she represented one of the four young boys charged with murder in the Pamela Smart murder case.
-Thereafter, she filed suit on behalf of all the boys in an innovative civil action against the Winnacunnet High School for negligent supervision of Pamela Smart.
-The national attention of the murder case inspired tremendous media coverage including two movies; one with Helen Hunt entitled Murder in New Hampshire, the Pamela Smart Case, and one with Nicole Kidman entitled To Die For.
-Attorney Kazarosian has twice appeared on the Oxygen Network series Snapped relating to the Pamela Smart murder case.
-It has also been the subject of an episode of American Justice.
+Among her high profile criminal cases is her representation of one of the then-juvenile defendants accused of the murder of Pamela Smart in New Hampshire.
+The national attention of that murder case inspired tremendous media coverage including two movies; one with Helen Hunt entitled Murder in New Hampshire, the Pamela Smart Case, and one with Nicole Kidman entitled To Die For.
+Attorney Kazarosian has twice appeared on the Oxygen Network series Snapped relating to the Pamela Smart murder case, which has also been the subject of an episode of American Justice.

 Attorney Kazarosian is past President of the Massachusetts Academy of Trial Attorneys (MATA).
 In June, 2002, she became the second female President in the history of the Essex County Bar Association, the oldest bar association in the nation.
 She has served a two year term as one of twenty-five lawyers in the Commonwealth first appointed to the Massachusetts Supreme Judicial Court's Pro Bono Panel, and a six year term as a Hearings Committee Officer for the Massachusetts Board of Bar Overseers.